TypingCat/spatial-topology-teleoperation/README.md

 ## Setup
-This package is being developed with [modified Turtlebot3](https://github.com/TypingCat/waffle/issues/8).
+This package is being developed with modified Turtlebot3.
+See issue [#8](https://github.com/TypingCat/waffle/issues/8) for details.

 ![hardware](https://user-images.githubusercontent.com/16618451/105457365-0ca19f80-5cca-11eb-8dd6-8a64d6c7ac5a.png)